It was around 2006 and Jaye and I had only been together a couple of years.

 He had this job as an operations manager for a group of nightclubs and restaurants, and part of his salary was an ‘entertainment allowance’ which basically meant we could act like high flyers at any of the restaurants and clubs, as it was all complimetary.

-I can tell you – Alison of 10 years ago was pretty chuffed with this!
+I can tell you – Alison circa 2006 was pretty chuffed with this!

 One of the restaurants was really awesome, and we went there a lot, and usually ordered the same thing which was mushroom risotto!

-Back then, we were new vegans or at least mostly vegans, and we used to just tell them to hold the cheese, which meant they just didn’t put any on top.
+Back then, we were very new vegans, and we used to just tell them to hold the cheese, which meant they just didn’t put any on top.

 It was only much later that we twigged on to the fact that there was probably cheese IN it, not just ON TOP of it that could easily be left off.
 But we weren’t quite that wise then.